Website Santa Rosa Junior College

 General mental health counseling principles, practices, and techniques, particularly as they pertain to Black/African-American culture and clients; racial and ethnic identity development, social justice, race-related disparities in access to healthcare, and strategies for promoting equity and inclusivity in a higher education environment; principles and procedures of case management; and applicable technology usage, including standard office productivity software and other appropriate technology.

-Candidates/incumbents must meet the minimum qualifications as detailed below, or file for equivalency.
+Minimum Qualifications: Candidates/incumbents must meet the minimum qualifications as detailed below, or file for equivalency.
 Equivalency decisions are made on the basis of a combination of education and experience that would likely provide the required knowledge and abilities.
 If requesting consideration on the basis of equivalency, an Equivalency Application is required at the time of interest in a position (equivalency decisions are made by Human Resources, in coordination with the department where the vacancy exists, if needed.)

 Master’s degree in counseling or psychology (MFT, PCC, MSW)